 Mark Johnson

-Mark’s practice focuses primarily on major power, infrastructure and public-private partnership projects, and related joint ventures, investments, acquisitions, dispositions, and insolvencies and restructurings.
-He has led significant transactions in a variety of industry sectors and asset classes, including social and defence infrastructure, transportation, nuclear, renewables, battery storage, clean hydrogen, manufacturing and telecommunications.
-In particular, Mark has extensive experience acting for domestic and international clients on a full range of project development matters, including procurement processes, offtake agreements, engineering, procurement and construction agreements, major equipment supply agreements, and operations and maintenance agreements.
-Mark has also worked as in-house counsel on long-term secondments with a Canadian resource company and an international infrastructure developer.
-Mark was law clerk to The Honourable Madam Justice Rosalie Silberman Abella of the Supreme Court of Canada.
+Mark’s practice focuses primarily on major power, infrastructure and public-private partnership projects.
+He advises owners and developers through all stages of procurement, construction, operations, secondary market transactions and financings.
+He has led significant transactions in nuclear, renewables, battery storage, clean hydrogen and social, defence and transportation infrastructure.
+Mark has extensive experience acting for domestic and international clients on a full range of commercial matters, including procurement processes, offtake agreements, engineering, procurement and construction agreements, major equipment supply agreements, and operations and maintenance agreements.
+Prior to joining McCarthy Tétrault, Mark was a partner at another national law firm.
+Earlier in his career, he completed secondments as in-house counsel with a Canadian resource company and an international infrastructure developer, and served as a law clerk at the Supreme Court of Canada.

 Mark Johnson is a featured Leading Lawyer in: